deepin-community/python-psutil/docs/index.rst

   numbers will always be increasing or remain the same, but never decrease.
   ``net_io_counters.cache_clear()`` can be used to invalidate the *nowrap* cache.
-  On machines with no network iterfaces this function will return ``None`` or ``{}`` if *pernic* is ``True``.
+  On machines with no network interfaces this function will return ``None`` or ``{}`` if *pernic* is ``True``.

     >>> import psutil